cekkr/cudaway/README.md

   keeps primary vs. active contexts straight, and records module/function metadata so cache hits in later PTX compilations can be traced.
 CLI smoke tests walk the init → module → function → launch chain and fail fast when any driver call reports a non-success status.
+- `src/host/CudaDriverShim.*` now exports a starter set of CUDA Driver API symbols (`cuInit`/`cuDevice*`/`cuModuleLoadData`/`cuLaunchKernel`) so the future LD_PRELOAD/DLL proxy layers call into the existing `HostApiLayer` bookkeeping.
+The CLI binary already exercises these exports end-to-end, proving the wrapper wiring works ahead of the HIP bindings.
 - `device::PtxCompiler` computes an FNV-1a digest per PTX payload, serves both in-memory and `$TMPDIR/cudaway_ptx_cache` hits, and persists compilation metadata needed for the upcoming LLVM AMDGPU backend.
 It still emits synthetic binaries, but running the CLI twice already demonstrates